-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$.01 per share LEE The Nasdaq Global Select Market Preferred Share Purchase Rights LEE The Nasdaq Global Select Market such shorter period that the Reg iled by Section 13 or 15(d) of the Securities Exchange istrant was required to file such reports), and (2) has ractive Data File required to be submitted pursuant to ns (or for such shorter period that the Registrant was definitions of "large accelerated" rated filer, a non-accelerated filer, a smaller reporting filer", "accelerated filer", "smaller reporting company," Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check ma with any new or revised financial accounting standards not to use the extended transition period for complying $B(a)$ of the Exchange Act. \square Indicate by check mark whether the Registrant is a she Yes \square No \boxtimes ell company (as defined in Rule 1 2b-2 of the Exchange Act).
-As of April 30, 2022, 5,957,536 shares of Common Sto ock of the Registrant were outsta nding.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$.01 per share LEE The Nasdaq Global Select Market Preferred Share Purchase Rights LEE The Nasdaq Global Select Market

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files.

+Yes 🗵 No 🗆

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer

+Accelerated filer \mathbf{X} Smaller reporting company ⊠ Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🖂

+As of July 31, 2022, 5,977,315 shares of Common Stock of the Registrant were outstanding.

 Table Of Contents PAGE

-FORWAR RD LOOKI NG STATEMENTS 1
+FORWA RD LOOK ING STATEMENTS 1

-PART I FINANCI AL INFORMATION 2
+PART I FINANC IAL INFORMATION 2

 Item 1.
 Financial Statements (Unaudited) 2

-Consolidated Balance Sheets - March 27, 2022, and September 26, 2021 2
+Consolidated Balance Sheets - June 26, 2022, and September 26, 2021 2

-Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) -Three and six months March 27, 2022 and March 28, 2021 4
+Consolidated Statements of Income (Loss) and Comprehensive Income (Loss) -Three and nine months ended June 26, 2022 and June 27, 2021 4

-Consolidated Statements of Stockholder's Equity - Three and six months March 27, 2022, and March 28, 2021 5
+Consolidated Statements of Stockholder's Equity - Three and nine months ended June 26, 2022, and June 27, 2021 5

-Consolidated Statements of Cash Flows - 26 weeks ended March 27, 2022, and March 28, 2021 6
+Consolidated Statements of Cash Flows - Nine months ended June 26, 2022, and June 27, 2021 6

 Notes to Consolidated Financial Statements 7

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 12

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 18

 Item 4.
-Controls and Procedures 18
+Controls and Procedures 19

-PART II OTHER NFORMATION 19
+PART II OTHER INFORMATION 19

 Item 1.
 Legal Proceedings 19

-Item 1.A.
-Risk Factors 19
+Item 1.A Risk Factors 19

 Item 6.
 Exhibits 19

-SIGNATU JRES 20
+SIGNATI JRES 20